Top 10 Strangest Tourist Destinations in the World You Should Visit Once in Your Life

 3. Mendenhall Ice Caves, Alaska, USA

-Mendenhall Glacier is located in Juneau, on the West Coast of North America, just across the Bering Strait from Asia to Alaska.
-Mendenhall Glacier is considered one of the most beautiful places in the world.
-In 1879, the cave was named Auke (Auk) Glacier by John Muir, a Scottish-American naturalist, environmental philosopher and glaciologist.
-In 1891, it was renamed Mendenhall Glacier in honor of Thomas Corwin Mendenhall, an American physicist, meteorologist and the first professor hired at Ohio State University in 1873.
+On the West Coast of North America, Juneau is home to Mendenhall Glacier, which is situated directly across the Bering Strait from Asia to Alaska.
+Mendenhall Glacier is regarded as one of the world's most exquisite locations.
+The Scottish-American glaciologist, naturalist, and environmental philosopher John Muir named the cave Auke (Auk) Glacier in 1879.
+In honor of Thomas Corwin Mendenhall, an American meteorologist and physicist who was the first professor to be appointed at Ohio State University in 1873, it was christened Mendenhall Glacier in 1891.

 View Details